vanessaformiga/vanessaformiga/README.md

 # Hi, I'm Vanessa Formiga👋

 I'm from Brazil and I live in Brasília.
 I hold a degree in Internet Systems.
-Additionally, I am a developer with two years of experience using Python, specializing in Repetitive Process Automation (RPA).
+Additionally, I am a developer with two years of experience using Python, specializing in Robotic Process Automation (RPA).

 ## Contatos